OliverSpeir/reading-notes/Read08.md

 - Representation State Transfer
 ## REST APIs are designed around a ____.
 - resources, or a representation of resources
 ## What is an identifier of a resource?
-Give an example.
-- a URL, can be something like a https://example-business.com/orders/1
+- a URL
 ## What are the most common HTTP verbs?
 - GET POST PUT PATCH DELETE
 ## What should the URIs be based on?